 Choose Southern Vac for Hydro Excavation Trucks in the Southeast

 If your company operates out of North Carolina, South Carolina, Tennessee, or Georgia, Southern Vac is your source for hydro excavation equipment.
 It’s our goal to be your trusted partner for success, so we provide you with all-new hydro excavation trucks for sale at affordable prices.
-We also have rental offerings available with long-term and short-term agreements for flexibility.
+We also have used vehicles and rental offerings available with long-term and short-term agreements for flexibility.